DakaraiDoesGRC/DakaraiDoesGRC/README.md

 ## How I work

 **Two-repo model.** Real organizational work stays private.
 Public repos hold sanitized methodology only.
-Every public repo carries a `PROVENANCE.md` documenting what was generalized and why, because a reader deserves to know which parts came from a live environment and which are constructed.
+Every public repo includes a `PROVENANCE.md` that documents what was generalized and why, because readers deserve to know which parts came from a live environment and which are constructed.

 **Honest-gap rule.** Where a documented scenario describes maturity beyond conditions I've personally operated in, the text says so.
 Framing shifts from real-environment language to "Org with…" framing.
-Portfolio work that inflates its own provenance isn't evidence, it's marketing.
+Portfolio work that inflates its own provenance isn't evidence; it's marketing.

 **Evidence over assertion.** Every control artifact names what would prove it operates, not just what it requires.
 If a control can't produce evidence, it isn't implemented.